zhinst/zhinst-toolkit/examples/shfqa_qubit_readout_weights.md

 # Measuring qubit readout weights

-Measure the integration weights for a qubit readout by using Gaussian flat top pulses.
+This example shows how to use the SHFQA to measure the integration weights needed for a high-fidelity single-shot qubit readout.

 Requirements: